Online databases: from L-functions to combinatorics

 Paul-Olivier Dehaye and Nicolas M. Thiery

-This workshop and ICMS will be devoted to the development of new software tools for handling mathematical databases.
+This workshop will be devoted to the development of new software tools for handling mathematical databases.
 These tools will assist mathematicians in the integration, display, distribution, maintenance and investigation of mathematical data, particularly in the context of the computer algebra system Sage.

 Many issues arise from advanced use of mathematical data, and will be tackled in the workshop: